Last Updated: August 7, 2026

 |---|---|---|

-| Taxi refusal or inflated fare | Airports, tourist streets, nightlife areas | Use Grab, ask for the meter clearly, or confirm the fare before getting in. |
+| Taxi refusal or inflated fare | Airports, tourist streets, nightlife areas | Use Grab, ask for the meter clearly, or confirm the fare before getting in.
+Our Bangkok transport guide covers this in detail. |

 | “Attraction closed today” diversion | Near major temples and landmarks | Walk to the entrance yourself and verify directly instead of trusting street-side redirects. |